How to make a delicious pesto with wild garlic

-Some of this said wildlife, flora and fauna is not only edible but delicious.
+Some of this said wildlife, flora and fauna are not only edible but delicious.
 I’ll work my way through some recipes on my blog in the future but having found wild garlic growing prolifically on my dog walk in the last few weeks, I decided to pick* some and see what I could make.

 The wild garlic plants grow in woodlands and flower in the spring before the deciduous trees have their leaves.
 The air in early spring is filled with their garlic-like scent.
 The leaves are similar to the lily of the valley and the flower heads are a round ball, but only contain flowers no bulbils.

 The leaves are edible and the flowers and bulbs are tasty too.
 You can use the leaves in a salad, boiled as a vegetable like spinach, used in soups, or in pesto in place of the basil.
 There is a Cornish Yarg cheese which has a rind coated with wild garlic leaves.

 Wild Garlic Pesto